networkrunt/NetworkRunt/content/post/afc-gui-overview/index.md

 ---
 title: AFC GUI Overview
 date: 2021-08-01T12:28:46.926Z
-summary: In this blog post, I will review the layout of the GUI.
+summary: In this blog post, I will review the layout of the Aruba Fabric Composer GUI.
 The aim is to allow new users to become familiar with the interface structure.
 draft: false
 featured: false
 authors: